How is mid-life treating you?

 Women try to tame themselves as they get older, but the ones who look their best are often a little wilder.” ~ Miuccia Prada

-Should you need a bit of help, join us on one of our Mindful Midlife Renewal Retreats for women in spring 2016, just the right time of year to let the new you loose upon an unsuspecting world.
+Should you need a bit of help, join us on one of our Connect with Horses personal empowerment workshops, just the right time of year to let the new you loose upon an unsuspecting world.
 And you’ll discover what I ended up doing with that herd of horses.

 Written by Margaretha Montagu – Mpowering women to live the second half of their lives with renewed passion.